rangsimanketkaew/Auto-NWChem/README.md

 ## Partial recompile

-When you modify the code in `src` directory, program must be compiled again.
-Full compilation of NWChem normally takes 20 - 30 minutes.
-To recompile program for particularly code that you have modified, you can use `make` to install and link a new executable, which takes a few seconds/minutes. <be />
+When you modify the code in `src` directory, program executable `nwchem` is needed to be compiled again.
+Due to full compilation of NWChem normally takes 20 - 30 minutes, you can easily recompile program executable withon a few seconds/minutes, depending on how much you have modified the code.
+To do this, just use `make` and `make link` commands to install that particular modified fortran code and link a new executable.<be />
-Create the scrip that includes all necessary environment variables setting which are defined when you compiled the original source code of program.
-You can use the script that you used to compile program for the first time.
-Then just append the following command lines to the script, e.g., you have modified fortran code in `$NWCHEM_TOP/src/nwdft/scf_dft` directory.
+First, create the scrip that includes all necessary environment variables setting that you have used for full compilation.
+(For this script, you can use the script that you used to compile program for the first time.)
+Then nevigate to sub-directory where you have modified the code and then append the following commands to the recompile script, e.g., you have modified fortran code in `$NWCHEM_TOP/src/nwdft/scf_dft` directory.

 ```
 export USE_64TO32=y